Best Free Cookie Consent Tools in 2026 — Honestly Compared

 If you're a new site that needs everything at once: Termly's bundle approach makes sense.

-Whatever you choose, test it on a real device, check your page speed before and after, and make sure both your accept and decline buttons are actually visible.
+Whatever you choose, test it on a real device in a private browser window, check your page speed before and after, and make sure both your accept and decline buttons are actually visible without hunting for them.